What is special education?

 - A hearing officer's decision

-Formal complaints may be filed by contacting the Kalamazoo RESA Special Education office (250-9323) and addressing your concern to Assistant Superintendent Laurie Montgomery.
-You may also seek assistance from this office on how to write a formal complaint.
+Formal complaints may be filed to the Kalamazoo RESA Special Education office via Assistant Superintendent Mindy Miller at (269) 250-9323.Parent/guardians may also seek assistance from this office on how to write a formal complaint.

 The Special Education Parent Handbook includes a full explanation of parent rights and timelines regarding the complaint process.